 Scott is currently the Vice Chair of the Public Sector Accounting Board and is active in building partnerships with professional organizations to promote reconciliation with Indigenous Canadians.

-Scott has a Bachelor of Arts (Honours) from Queen’s University and CPA, CA, and CAFM designations.
+Scott has a Bachelor of Arts (Honours) from Queen's University and FCPA, FCA, and CAFM designations.
 He brings over 20 years of finance and leadership experience from both the private and public sector.

 Shayla is a member of the Musqueam Indian Band.

-As a Director, Shayla leads the Market Development, Laws & Stakeholder Relations team.
+As a Director, Shayla leads the Indigenous Engagement, Laws and Relations team.
 She joined the FMB in 2011 and is honoured to support First Nations across Canada.